 On August 18, 2017, Governor John Carney of Delaware signed Executive Order 13 establishing the Offshore Wind Power Working Group (the "Working Group").
-The Working Group will study and identify ways that Delaware can participate in developing and benefitting from offshore wind power and make recommendations for Delaware to move forward in offshore wind power development.
-The Working Group presented its report to Governor Carney on June 29, 2018, which included the Working Group's December 15, 2017 memorandum and a further set of recommendations revised on June 22, 2018.
+The Working Group was convened to study and identify ways that Delaware can participate in developing and benefitting from offshore wind power and make recommendations for Delaware to move forward in offshore wind power development.
+The Working Group presented its report to Governor Carney on June 29, 2018, which included the Working Group's December 15, 2017 memorandum and a further set of revised recommendations.